 The control room operator must get clear and concise information from the alarm system.
 It enables them to recognize and respond to abnormal conditions that have arisen due to some reason.
 Alarm management is necessary for all operating environments.
 An operator can use a control system, such as a DCS, or a Programmable Logic Controller (PLC) to control abnormal situations.

-If the abnormal situations are not diagnosed and controlled in time, it may create billions of dollars impact on the economy.
+If the abnormal situations are not diagnosed and controlled in time, they may create billions of dollars in impact on the economy.
 Hence, the alarm management system must aim at preventing, or at least minimizing physical and economic loss through operator intervention in response to the upset condition.